minhdang26403/minimal-mistakes/_posts/2021-09-18-merge-sort.md

 Many useful algorithms employ a common paradigm based on recursion.
 This paradigm, divide-and-conquer, breaks a problem into several subproblems that are similar to the original problem but smaller in size, recursively solves the subproblems, and finally combine the solutions to the subproblems to create a solution to the original problem.

 The divide-and-conquer paradigm involves three steps:
-- **Divide** the problem into a number of subproblems that are smaller of instances of the same problem.
+- **Divide** the problem into a number of subproblems that are smaller instances of the same problem.
 - **Conquer** the subproblems by solving them recursively.
 If they are small enough, solve the subproblems as base cases.
 - **Combine** the solutions to the subproblems into the solution for the original problem.